bjchris32/bjchris32.github.io/_drafts/2024-11-21-handling-missing-value-in-machine-learning.markdown

 * impute with mean value or other existing common value
     * not sure which value to impute
 * additional column to indicate imputation

+## Tips
+* remember to add the columns and index back after imputation